pippinbarr/cart253-2017/slides/03-Loops-and-functions/03-loops-and-functions.md

 ```

 - Inside the _code_ of the function we can see that we are using the arguments just like variables
-- But it's weird now because the function doesn't know what values they have
+- But it's different now because the function doesn't know what values they have
-- Until the function gets _called_, that is
+- It has to wait until it is called and is given the information required

 ---